kaykuhl/100-days-of-code/log.md

 **Thoughts:** I thought this would be the best way to display the animals full information for UI purposes.
 I was also thinking people may want to share a specific animal that is available and they could do this by sharing the pet page.

 **Yes, I know it has been a hot minute since I worked on my personal projects, but I have been busy with life and putting 100% into my new job.
 BUT, I am not discouraged.
 I will finish this out.
 Slow and steady.
 Because sometimes life just gets in the way but you find a way to keep moving forward.**

+### Day 27: 9/30/2020
+**Today's Progress**: Had another code meet with the girls.
+I added seeds into the animal database so we have actual data to work with.
+We also learned about a new tool called Visual Studio Live Share where we can code/debug live together.

+**Thoughts:** I think personal projects are great, and a great way to understand the material fully.
+But, I really do enjoy working on a team.
+I think the collaboration and combination of new ideas and perspectives is so powerful.
+And, it is just more fun IMO.

+**Thoughts:**